sifive/RiscvSpecFormal/README.md

 To build the simulator from source simply run: `./doGenerate.sh`.
 See `./doGenerate.sh --help` for more information about building the program.

-To run RISC-V binaries within the simulator, simply run: `./runElf.sh $PATH`, where `$PATH` represents the RISC-V binary to run.
+To run RISC-V binaries within the simulator, simply run: `./runElf.sh $PATH/file.elf`, where `$PATH` represents the directory containing the RISC-V binary and `file.elf` represents the RISC-V binary.

 To run the suite of RISC-V binaries supported by the simulator, simply run: `./runTests.sh $PATH`, where `$PATH` represents the directory where the RISC-V binaries reside.
 The file `runTests.sh` lists all the binaries currently running on the simulator.